-Prominent defective drug and device attorney talks about the skill set, fortitude and passion required for building a nationally respected mass tort practice.
+Prominent defective drug and device attorney talks about the skill set, fortitude and passion required for building a nationally respected mass tort practice; Interview Founder Glenn Phillips:

+We held an interview with founder Glenn Phillips to discuss his ongoing entities and other questions.
 After practicing law for over 20 years and having tried many civil jury trials, Glenn Phillips ventured into the world of mass torts with the Vioxx litigation in the mid-2000s.
 Since then, he has established himself and his law firms—Phillips Law Firm, PLLC and Sanders Phillips Grossman, LLC—as leaders in the industry.
 He has been appointed to numerous positions of leadership on plaintiffs’ steering committees, served on science and discovery committees and obtained settlements against drug and device manufacturers in excess of $300 million.
+In our interview with founder Glenn Phillips, we dove into a number of topics

 What motivated you to own a plaintiffs’ practice?